(A chapter of Akayama DanJay.)

 “Careful!” said Jay.
 “I’ve got to keep eye-contact.”

 “Your job is done.
-With your intervention, I can now take charge without upsetting the natural order.”
+With your intervention, I can claim these worms without upsetting the natural order.”
 Nakayama’s wings scintillated and morphed.
 Every feather grew eyeballs, thousands of them.
-Her wings formed a hemisphere over Anihilato and Jay with eyes facing inward.
+Her wings formed a hemispherical dome over Anihilato and Jay with eyes facing inward.
 Anihilato was too petrified in terror to even blink.
-Jay was also petrified, but in wonderment of the shimmering blue house of eyes.
-Nakayama popped off both her wings and stepped under the dome with them.
+Jay was also petrified, but in wonderment of the blue house of shimmering emerald eyes.
+Nakayama popped off both her wings and stepped into the dome herself.
 “Thank you, JayJay.
 Without a mortal to help collect Anihilato, I would’ve disrupted the worm-development process.”

 “I’ve got questions,” said Jay.